Dheerbhatia/ET-Ai-News-PS8/README.md

 - **Story Arc Tracking** — follow a news topic as it develops, not just the latest headline
-- **AI Summarization** — Claude reads the noise so you don't have to
+- **AI Summarization** — cuts through the noise so you get what matters
 - **Live Web Search** — pulls current articles and synthesizes them in real-time
 - **Clean, readable UI** — built to be easy on the eyes, not just